-Since establishing the first two institutes in 1980, the Division of Mathematical Sciences (DMS) of the National Science Foundation has grown its Mathematical Sciences Research Institutes portfolio; it now supports eight U.S.-based institutes, each with a unique scientific focus.
+Since establishing the first two institutes in 1980, the Division of Mathematical Sciences (DMS) of the National Science Foundation has grown its Mathematical Sciences Research Institutes portfolio; it now supports seven U.S.-based institutes, each with a unique scientific focus.

 The number of institutes expanded as a result of multiple open-funding competitions, a process that now occurs every 5-years.
 The level of support varies among the institutes and many secure funding beyond what is provided by the DMS.

 Mathematical Sciences Research Institutes are large-scale projects that collectively have several important impacts:

 - Institutes advance research in the mathematical sciences, encourage research that is timely and potentially transformative, and assist rapid and broad dissemination of new ideas;

 - Institutes focus effort and excellence in the mathematical sciences, operating on a national scale to reach across the mathematical disciplines, to explore emerging frontiers of those disciplines, and to engage with scientific opportunities in other fields;